 Multiphase transportation in pipelines is very common in the hydrocarbon industry.
-The flows can be highly complex therefore it is important to investigate the behaviour of multiphase flow within pipelines to ensure a safe design of the transportation process.
+The flows can be highly complex; therefore it is important to investigate the behaviour of multiphase flow within pipelines to ensure a safe design of the transportation process.

 Optical probes are used to locally detect the presence of the gas bubbles in two liquid-gas phase systems.
-The measurements are based on different refractive indexes between gas and liquid phase.
+The measurements are based on different refractive indexes between the gas and liquid phase.
 A light source is transmitted through an optical fibre to the tip.
-When tip is dipped into a gas phase, the light is mainly reflected, travelling back to the light receiver, when the tip is immersed in a liquid environment, the light is scattered and almost no light is reflected back to the receiver device which leads to a weak electric signal.
-The time dependant signal consists of a succession of crenel shaped transitions.
-The duration of each individual crenel represent the residence time of a gas bubble penetrate through the probe tip.
+When the tip is dipped into a gas phase, the light is mainly reflected, travelling back to the light receiver, when the tip is immersed in a liquid environment, the light is scattered and almost no light is reflected back to the receiver device which leads to a weak electric signal.
+The time-dependent signal consists of a succession of crenel shaped transitions.
+The duration of each individual crenel represents the residence time of a gas bubble penetrate through the probe tip.

 In order to examine the flow structure at different vertical levels of the flow, 3 optical probes were positioned side by side.
 To protect the naked optical fibres, each probe was housed by a 2 mm stainless steel tube bent into an elbow.
 These tubes were tightly clamped by a supporting tube which provides a firm support and prevents excessive vibration in experiments.
-The probes were housed within a stainless steel tube, the fibres coming out from the tube were assembled into a micro-armoured stainless steel encasement terminated with SMA 905 connectors.
+The probes were housed within a stainless-steel tube, the fibres coming out from the tube were assembled into a micro-armoured stainless-steel encasement terminated with SMA 905 connectors.

 The probe system must be calibrated offline first.
-Each end of the fibre is connected to an emitter and a receiver, meanwhile an oscilloscope is connected to the receiver in order to give the electrical signal.
+Each end of the fibre is connected to an emitter and a receiver; meanwhile an oscilloscope is connected to the receiver in order to give the electrical signal.
 The first test is to examine the response from the probe when it passes through a gas-liquid interface.
-This test can be done simply moving the probe tip in and out of the water surface in a glass beaker.
+This test can be done merely moving the probe tip in and out of the water surface in a glass beaker.
 Then more complicated tests are performed on bubble penetrations, a digital high-speed video camera is used to enables a comparison to the signal profile from the oscilloscope.